MrR0807/Notes/understanding-parquet-file.md

 }
 ```

 There are no nested types, the structure is flat and there are no relationships.
-However, in
+However, as stated in Google's Dremel